 Have you ever built a castle in the sand?
 People are always building forts and shelters and castles on the beach.
-Last year I photographed a few and this was one of my favorites.
-Most people-built structures can’t stand up to the wind, waves and currents on the outer shores, so they don’t last too long.
-Have you ever wondered why you don’t see many piers along the outer shores?
+Last year I photographed a few and this was one of my favorites, a fort I guess.

 Nothing left by December.
-Evidence of the castle featured in this post lasted for about 6 months.
-That’s a long time on the outer shores.
+Evidence of the castle featured in this post lasted about six months.
+That’s a long time on the exposed outer coast.
 Some castles are a bit more enduring.

 Like this old growth stump.
-It’s been a landmark on the outer shores for years.
+It’s been a landmark on one of my home beaches for years.